mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What are setup and hold times?
 What happens if they're violated?
 - What is the difference between a flip-flop and latch?
 - How does a flip flop/latch work?
-- Design a memeory cell.
+- Design a memory cell.
 - Why are clocks needed?
 - What happens if a clock is too fast?
 - What is a register?